12.1 Fiscal Year:

 12.8.2 Employer Identification Number (EIN):

 An EIN is a nine-digit number the IRS assigns to business entities.
 4-H clubs/councils need an EIN to open a bank account.
-Personal social security numbers of volunteers should never be used to open 4-H bank accounts.
+Personal social security numbers of volunteers should never be used to open 4-H bank accounts but may be asked for by the IRS to establish an EIN on behalf of the club.